-However, just because the wintery season has now begun, it doesn’t mean you can’t use your decking or keep it looking in great shape until Spring comes back around next year.
+The wintery season is in full swing, but it doesn’t mean you can’t use your decking or keep it looking in great shape until Spring comes back around next year.

 With the right care and protective measures in place, you can keep your deck looking great for the months ahead, improving the overall lifespan of your outdoor space without too much trouble.

-Check out our top tips to find out how you can protect your decking in winter, making sure it’s maintained year after year.
+Check out our top tips to find out how you can take care of decking surfaces in the winter, making sure it’s maintained year after year.

 Keeping your decking nice and clean throughout the winter is key to maintaining your outside space.
 You’ll be surprised at the amount of dirt that accumulates due to bad weather, fallen leaves, and general dirt from the garden.